Programmer’s Guide

 def perform

-# This will fail to save properly since the key name contains periods:
+# Fails to save: the key name contains periods

 end